Durban Kwazulu-natal, South Africa Travel Guide

 Summers are hot and humid.
 Lightweight, breathable fabrics are optimal.

-Flip-flops or thongs are ideal for beach and poolside enjoyment.
+Flip-flops or thongs are ideal for sand and sun and poolside enjoyment.

-Sturdier closed-toe shoes or Light hiking boots for day trips to reserves.
+Sturdier closed-toe shoes or Light hiking boots for outings to reserves.

 Keep physical and digital copies handy.